 Read this: Best Fitbit Blaze bands

-We had a few niggles with the Blaze that we'd like to see ironed out in the Blaze 2, such as a fiddly charging cradle.
+We had a few other niggles with the Blaze that we'd like to see ironed out in the Blaze 2, such as a fiddly charging cradle.
 The Blaze also lets you pop-out the screen, which is helpful for charging, but feels unnecessary - and prone to the occasional instance of it accidentally falling out.
 As long as we can still swap in any 22mm watch band, everything else can stay attached.
+If the above images do indeed show us what's coming, it looks like that problem has also been solved.

 This feels like a given.
 The Ionic's big differentiator from the rest of the family is its app store, but Fitbit would be foolish to limit this ecosystem to one watch.
-We fully expect it will extend the app and watch face stores to the Blaze 2.
+We fully expect it will extend its new Fitbit OS software to the Blaze 2.
 The Blaze has the same button layout as the Ionic, so developers should in theory be able to build one app that works across both the Ionic and Blaze 2 without any tweaks.
+Sources also tell Wareable that the above leaked smartwatch will run Fitbit OS, so all signs are good.

 Download these: Best Fitbit Ionic apps